KhronosGroup/Vulkan-Guide/chapters/platforms.md

 ## iOS

-Vulkan is not natively supported for iOS, but can still be targeted with [Vulkan Portability Tools](./portability_initiative.md).
+Vulkan is not natively supported on iOS, but can still be targeted with [Vulkan Portability Tools](./portability_initiative.md).

 ## Linux